 Products.
-Our revenue is derived from the sale of Products, Product upgrades, Service, and Titan hand piece refills.
+Our revenue is derived from the sale of Products, Upgrades, Service and Titan hand piece refills.
 Product revenue represents the sale of a system, which consists of one or more hand pieces and a console that incorporates a universal graphic user interface, a laser and/or other light-based module, control system software and high voltage electronics.
-However, depending on the application, the laser or other light-based module is sometimes instead contained in the hand piece, such as with our Pearl and Pearl Fractional products, instead of in the console.
+However, depending on the application, the laser or other light-based module is sometimes contained in the hand piece, such as with our Pearl and Pearl Fractional applications, instead of in the console.
 We offer our customers the ability to select the system that best fits their practice at the time of purchase and then to cost-effectively add applications to their system as their practice grows.
-This enables customers to upgrade their systems whenever they want and provides us with a source of recurring revenue, which we classify as product upgrade revenue.
-Service revenue relates to amortization of prepaid service contract revenue and receipts for services on out-of-warranty products.
-Titan hand piece refill revenue is associated with our Titan hand piece, which requires replacement of the optical source after a set number of pulses have been used.
+This enables customers to upgrade their systems whenever they want and provides us with a source of recurring revenue, which we classify as Upgrade revenue.
+Service revenue relates to amortization of pre-paid service contract revenue and receipts for services on out-of-warranty products.
+Titan hand piece refill revenue is associated with our Titan hand piece which requires replacement of the optical source after a set number of pulses has been used.
+In addition, we distribute BioForm, Inc.'s (BioForm) Radiesse® dermal filler product in Japan.